 This appendix summarizes the engineering investigation and design of a shore protection project proposed for the SPV and Vilano portions of St. Johns County, Florida.
 The result of the study shows that shore protection measures are feasible for a portion of the study shoreline.
 Through optimization of developed alternatives, the selected alternative consists of beach nourishment/renourishment along approximately 2.6 miles of shoreline between FDEP monuments R-103.5 to R-116.5 at approximately 12-year intervals using material obtained from the St. Augustine Inlet complex.
+Information on the geology of the study area and borrow area details are in the Geotechnical Appendix.

 The design beach fill template is characterized by a 60-ft extension of the 2015 beach profile between the berm (at +8 ft-NAVD88) and depth of closure (about -20 ft-NAVD88).
 Note that any erosion to the dry beach portion of the generalized 2015 profile (including the dune) will be restored during initial construction.
 The expected volume of nourishment material required for initial construction and renourishment events under the Base SLR case equal 1,310,000 cy and 866,000 cy, respectively.
 These values represent the average volumes from 100 unique Beach-fx model simulations that each spanned the 50 year planning horizon.
+No impacts to facilities or utilities are anticipated as a result of the project.
+Real estate interests necessary for the project construction and maintenance are described in the Real Estate Appendix.
 Benefits and cost information for the selected alternative can be found in the Economics Appendix.